 When an ICC student is involved in an off-campus offense, ICC security officials may assist with the investigation in cooperation with local, state, or federal law enforcement.
-ICC maintains a close working relationship with the Montgomery County Sheriff's Department and Department officers routinely work and communicate with ICC security officers on any serious incidents occurring on-campus or in the immediate neighborhood and business areas surrounding campus.
+ICC Security and Montgomery County Sheriff's Department maintain a close working relationship and Department officers routinely work and communicate with ICC security officers on any serious incidents occurring on-campus or in the immediate neighborhood and business areas surrounding campus.
 ICC security requests specified crime statistics reported to local police agencies that occurred on or near campus and on ICC controlled or affiliated property be reported for inclusion in the College's Annual Crime Report.